bcharlier/HMMA238/Docs/tp.md

 1. Update the `index.rst`: by adding an image located at <https://aenkg.info/img/a167ed14c4655893357e586ec3d6704f.jpg> just below the title of the page
 2. Install the `read_the_doc` theme as explained [here](https://sphinx-rtd-theme.readthedocs.io/en/stable/installing.html#via-python-package).
 Interested people can read <http://www.sphinx-doc.org/en/stable/theming.html>.
 3. Create the corresponding directory and files in order to add a,
-     - A `Installation` section with few sentences a code snippet that explain how to install `biketrauma`
+     - A `Installation` section with few sentences and code snippet that explain how to install `biketrauma`
      - A `Documentation` section with subsections `io` and `visu` each one containing a title and few lines of text.

 ## Building the doc